401(K) Income Limits: The Mistake Professionals Earning Over $350,000 Often Make

 How Income Limits Impact After-Tax and Roth Contributions

-Do also note that all employee deferrals are affected by the earnings limits.
+Also, note that all employee deferrals are affected by earnings limits.
 This includes Roth 401(k) contributions and Non-Roth After-Tax 401(k) contributions.

 If you aim to max out both pre-tax and after-tax contributions to the 401(k), it’s important to ensure that you max out contributions to the after-tax source before hitting the earnings limit.
 When doing the math, remember to take the maximum you can contribute to the after-tax source and divide by the earnings limits.